mboxid/libmboxid/README.md

 operating system is not panned.

 To get started, see [server.cpp](./examples/server.cpp) and [client.cpp](./examples/client.cpp).
-The examples show how to implement a Modbus server and client application with libmboxid.
+The examples show how to implement Modbus server and client applications with libmboxid.

 ## Installation instructions